 I honestly figured that she would say “no” out of extreme caution.
-But she was really supportive of my plan to fast daily for 16 hours (mostly while sleeping).
+But to my pleasant surprise, she was really supportive of my plan to fast daily for 16 hours (half while sleeping).

 I was going to eat between noon and 8:00pm each day while focusing on drinking tons of water and eating healthy.

 I started the very next day.

 I woke up around 7:00am and got busy taking care of my kids.
 I wasn’t going to eat until noon, so I tried to stay busy.
 Honestly, that’s not hard as a mom, right?